dustinian/Adventures/ngs_valil.md

 * __Overwhelm:__ In the wild ecastacy of battle, Brett can overpower almost any adversary; spend a Narrative Accolade to deal damage to a foe despite a missed attack roll.
 * __By This Axe:__ Recognizing that social "power" is an illusion, Brett may substitude _Physicality_ for _Personality_ on rolls to intimidate or negotiate.
-* __Untamed:__ Brett's naturist, honest outlook cause some "civilized" people to romanticize him as a "noble savage."
+* __Untamed:__ Brett's naturist, honest outlook cause some "civilized" people to romanticize Brett as a "noble savage."
 Brett can use this to win new friends and lovers.

 ##### Goals